 - anti-inflammatory medications, bed rest, and fluids for mild cases of encephalitis.
 Severe cases require supportive care, such as breathing assistance.

 - antibiotics for bacterial meningitis.
-The viral form often clears up on its own within one to two weeks.
+The viral form usually clears up on its own within two weeks.

 - surgery to remove excess blood and relieve pressure on your brain for subarachnoid hemorrhage